ericaLorraineMitchell/ericaLorraineMitchell/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a Fullstack web developer student and an aspiring Technical Project Manager.
+I am a Fullstack web developer and Technical Project Manager.
 My aim is to lead project executions that highlight intuitive and inclusive user experiences.

 I am passionate about technology inclusivity, accessibility and leaving my reach of the world a better place than I found it.